 Why is the interior of a Leopard cat's ear shaped like the seating in Shakespeare's Globe theater?
 They are both designed to amplify sound.
 Of course, there were no microphones or speakers during Shakespeare's time, so his theater was constructed to allow the audience to capture as much sound as possible from the actor's voices despite the distance from the stage.
 While a Shakespearean audience is simply needing to hear for entertainment, a Leopard cat needs to hear for its next meal.
 Cats hear a higher range of frequency than humans and even most dogs.
 This is especially important for a Leopard cat as many rodents make ultrasonic calls, which a Leopard cat's ears must hear to be a proficient hunter.

 In addition to being deeply cupped, Leopard cats' ears are also tilted forward.
-Notice the top of the ear on the ginger cat in the profile picture; it goes almost straight up.
+Notice the top of the ear on the Bengal cat in the profile picture; it goes almost straight up.
 In contrast, the top of the Leopard cat's ear is angled smoothly forward.
-Even from the front view, one can see the tops of the Leopard cat's ears positioned forward while the ginger cat's ear tops continue up.
+Even from the front view, one can see the tops of the Leopard cat's ears positioned forward while the Bengal cat's ear tops continue up.